Restless Multi-Armed Bandits under Exogenous Global Markov Process: Introduction

+Computing the optimal policy for RMABs is P-SPACE hard even when the Markovian model is known \cite{papadimitriou1994complexity}, therefore, alternative tractable policies and objective functions have been proposed.
+Nevertheless, always playing the arm with the highest expected reward is optimal in the classic MAB under i.i.d. or rested Markovian rewards, up to an additional constant term \cite{anantharam1987asymptotically}.
+Thus, a commonly used approach in classic RMAB (i.e., without exogenous process) with unknown dynamics settings to measure the algorithm performance in a tractable way defines the regret as the reward loss of the algorithm with respect to a genie that always plays the arm with the highest expected reward, also known as \textit{weak} regret \cite{tekin2012online,liu2013learning,gafni2020learning}.

-As commonly adopted in RMAB problems, the objective is to select the arm that has the highest immediate expected value at each time slot under unknown arm dynamics \cite{auer2002nonstochastic, garivier2011upper,bagheri2015restless}.
-In this paper, the value function (and thus the arm selection) depends on both the mean reward of the arms and the transition probabilities of the global Markov process.
-We define the regret as the reward loss of an algorithm with respect to a genie that knows the transition probabilities of the global process and the expected rewards of the local arms.
-Due to the exogenous process, each global state is associated with different "best" arm (i.e., the arm that maximizes the expected value given the current global state).
-Thus, we note that the regret is not defined with respect to the best arm on average, but with respect to a strategy tracking the best arm at each step, which is stronger.
+However, in our setting, due to the exogenous process, each global state is associated with different "best" arm (i.e., the arm with the highest expected reward).
+To accommodate the effect of the exogenous global Markovian state, we extend the definition of regret, and measure the performance of the algorithm by the reward loss of the algorithm with respect to a genie that plays in each time step the arm with the highest expected reward given the global state.
+Furthermore, since the next global state is unknown before choosing the arm for the next time step, we adopt a myopic performance measure, as considered also in \cite{dai2011non,bagheri2015restless}.
+That is, the objective in this paper is to select the arm that has the highest immediate \textit{expected} value at each time slot under unknown arm dynamics.
+The expected value, and thus also the arm selection, depend on both the transition probabilities of the global exogenous Markov process and the mean reward of the arms, which depends on the global state.
+Consequently, we define the regret as the reward loss of an algorithm with respect to a genie that knows the transition probabilities of the global process and the expected rewards of the local arms.
+Thus, we note that the regret is not defined with respect to the best arm on average (that would result in a weak regret), but with respect to a strategy tracking the best arm at each step, which is stronger.
+This notion of regret was also considered in Section 8 of \cite{auer2002nonstochastic} and in \cite{garivier2011upper}, for the non-stochastic bandit problem.